A major upgrade to Old Gympie Road

 Old Gympie Road through Kallangur and Dakabin is used by more than 20,000 vehicles per day, and is going to get busier as our population grows.
 The area is also used by pedestrians, cyclists and other active transport users.

-We previously consulted the community about our early planning for the upgrade to Old Gympie Road.
+We consulted the community in March 2021 about preliminary designs for an upgrade to Old Gympie Road.
 We’ve considered your feedback in refining the design, and are now consulting the community on the detailed designs.

 Project benefits